-Now, it's 1982, and Liz is broke.
+Now, fast forward to 1982.
 Her rent is \$657 a month.
 Her medical expenses that are not covered by Medicare and insurance are over \$200 a month.
-Her food, clothing, etc. is way up, and she has long since stopped helping the younger folks, because her savings are gone.
+Her food, clothing, etc. is way up, and she has long since stopped helping the younger folks because her savings are gone.